eXma/meet-and-eat-registration-system/README.md

 You need a configuration to run the application and many of the helpers.
 A example config is provided.
-Simply copy the file `src/webapp/cfg/config_example.py` to `src/webapp/cfg/config.py` and change the values you need.
+Simply copy the file `config_example.py`i and change the values you need.

 NOTE: You should at least set the password, SECRET_KEY and the MAPQUEST_KEY.
 The mapquest stuff is needed to get the distances